hsintali/Spring2019-IR-Proj/README.md

 ## CS172 Introduction To Information Retrieval @UCRiverside - Spring 2019
-#### This is a group project of a undergrad course at University of California, Riverside.
+#### This is a group project of CS172 at University of California, Riverside.
 #### Group member: Yi-Ling Lin(@yiling654183lin), Hsin-Ta Li(@hsintali)

 Instructions on how to deploy the system.